The Gometz Family Start Page

 C'est un village au bord d'une route en biseau."

-Anyone who does that Internet search for "Gometz", especially in genealogy sites, will also find their browsers loaded with references to Guillaume de Gometz-la-Ferte BURES [William de Gometz] and his daughters Hodierne de Gometz-la-Ferte and Bertrarde du GOMMETS [note the spelling difference].
+Anyone who does that Internet search for "Gometz", especially in genealogy sites, will find their browsers loaded with references to Guillaume de Gometz-la-Ferte BURES [William de Gometz] and his daughters Hodierne de Gometz-la-Ferte and Bertrarde du GOMMETS [note the spelling difference].
 See, for example, Paul B. McBride's Genealogy.
-(I have chosen to cite this particular genealogy page because Mr. McBride cites his sources.)
+(I have chosen this particular genealogy page because Mr. McBride cites his sources.)
 These people lived before the era of modern surnames; Guillaume de Gometz means Guillaume "of" or "from" Gometz.
-Thus, as interesting as this ancient reference is, it carries no genealogical meaning for our modern Gometz family .
-(However, it may also be of interest if you are one of the thousands of descendants of these people through lines with other surnames).
+Thus, as interesting as this ancient reference is, it carries no genealogical meaning for our modern Gometz family of Swedish ancestry, the family this page is about.
+(However, it may still be of personal interest if you are one of the thousands of descendants of these people through lines with other surnames.)